 We produce a quarterly economic profile containing detailed information about the economy and jobs in Telford and Wrekin.
 If you need more information about the borough's economy or want to contact someone about business support, please visit the business section of our website.

 - The borough has a diverse manufacturing sector, a burgeoning tourism sector and research and development facilities.

 - It has a strong focus on manufacturing - important sectors of the economy include manufacturing, polymers, advanced engineering, food and drink, construction and retail.

-- Business 'births' in the borough in 2015 (635) exceeded business 'deaths' (465) for a fifth consecutive year, following two years (2009 and 2010) when deaths exceeded births.
+- Business 'births' (635) exceeded business 'deaths' (465) for a six consecutive year in 2016.

 More information is contained within our monthly economic profile.